 The salinity goals were to maintain salinity in the project area under 3 ppt and to prevent peaks over 7 ppt.
 Specific tests prescribed in the monitoring plan called for BACI analysis of salinities and the proportion of time salinities were beyond the target range in the project and reference areas pre and post-construction.
-Weekly mean salinities were compared in the project and reference area pre and post construction using nonparametric one-way ANOVA.
+Weekly mean salinities were compared in the project and reference area pre and post construction using nonparametric one-way Median test.
 Differences in weekly project and reference salinities from continuous data recorders deployed concurrently from 5/2000 to 4/2004 were compared pre and post construction.
-There was a significant difference where project area salinities were 1.3 ppt higher than reference area salinities pre construction and were 2.3 ppt lower than reference salinities post construction ( $\chi^2 = 52.16$ , p<0.0001) (Sharp and Guidry 2011).
-Similarly, the percent of hourly data per week outside the target range of 3 ppt was 10% higher in the project area than in the reference area pre construction and 24% lower than the reference post construction ( $\chi^2$ = 23.47, p<0.0001).
+There was a significant difference where project area salinities were 1.3 ppt higher than reference area salinities pre construction and were 2.3 ppt lower than reference salinities post construction ($\chi^2 = 52.16$, p<0.0001) (Sharp and Guidry 2011).
+Similarly, the percent of hourly data per week outside the target range of 3 ppt was 10% higher in the project area than in the reference area pre construction and 24% lower than the reference post construction (χ^2 = 23.47, p<0.0001).
 These tests indicate that the project had the desired effects of reducing salinities in the project area relative to the reference area from May, 2000 through April, 2004.
 In fact, salinities weren't beyond the 3 ppt target range in the project area from 2002 to 2004 but they were occasionally above the target at the reference recorder in 2002 and 2003 suggesting the project did successfully limit saltwater access before Hurricane Rita.

-A comparison of current CRMS project sites, reference sites, and the Mermentau River reference recorder ME11-01R average weekly salinities in excess of the target range of 3 ppt were tested via a nonparametric one-way Median test across the years 2007-2012 comparing concurrent data in these locations.
-The project CRMS sites were over the 3 ppt target range approximately 51% of the time where the reference CRMS sites were over the 3 ppt target range 46% of the time, these differences were not significant based on a non-parametric Median test ( $\chi^2 = 0.1756$ , p<0.6752).
-The Mermentau River reference recorder ME11-01R was over the 3 ppt threshold 49% of the time compared to the project CRMS sites 51% which did not differ from one another ( $\chi^2 = 0.0905$ , p<0.7635).
-The overall trend displays salinities increasingly over 3ppt in all three locations with the exception of 2006 in the reference area and all areas in 2012 (figures 12).
-This pattern of increased salinity was reversed in 2012 in which both the reference and project CRMS sites were below 3 ppt over 90% of the time.
-The Mermentau River reference recorder also reversed its previous trajectory but not to the extent of the other locations; however it was still fresher than 3 ppt 68% of the time (figure 13).
+A comparison of current CRMS project sites, reference sites, and the Mermentau River reference recorder ME11-01R average weekly salinities within the target range of 3 ppt was tested via a nonparametric one-way Median test across the years 2007-2015 comparing concurrent data in these locations.
+The project CRMS sites were within the 3 ppt target range approximately 56% of the time where the reference CRMS sites were in the 3 ppt target range 65% of the time, these differences were significant based on a non-parametric Median test ($\chi^2 = 4.733$, p<0.0296), but probably not ecologically meaningful.
+The Mermentau River reference recorder ME11-01R was in the 3 ppt threshold 59% of the time compared to the project CRMS sites 56% which did not differ from one another ($\chi^2 = 0.073$, p<0.7860).
+The overall salinities trends in all three locations followed the broader patterns of local rainfall and storm events (figure 13).
+The pattern of increasing salinity due to the 2010-2011 drought and the 2005 and 2008 hurricane seasons was completely reversed from 2012-2015 (figure 14).
+Heavy sustained rains from 2012-2015 caused both the reference and project CRMS sites to be below 3 ppt over 70% of the time.
+The Mermentau River reference recorder also reversed its previous trajectory but not to the extent of the other locations (figure 15).